On the interplay between embedded graphs and delta-matroids: The Penrose and characteristic polynomials

 To keep the notation manageable, we define $D^{\pi(A)}$ to be $(D+A)^*$. \begin{theorem} Let $D=(E,\mathcal{F})$ be a vf-safe delta-matroid.
 Then

-\end{theorem} \begin{proof} The proof proceeds by induction on the number of elements of $E$.
+\end{theorem} \begin{proof}Throughout the proof, we make frequent use of the fact that if $e$ is an element of a delta-matroid $D$, then $(D*e)/e=D\setminus e$ and $(D*e)\setminus e=D/ e$.
+The proof proceeds by induction on the number of elements of $E$.
 If $E=\emptyset$ then both sides of Equation~\eqref{eqn:penrose} are equal to 1.
 So assume that $E\ne \emptyset$ and let $e\in E$.
-Suppose that $e$ is a trivial ribbon loop of $D$.
-We have